An antibiotic-resistant sexually transmitted infection is on the rise.

 The real risk

 The high risk is that treating some infections will only be possible if we design and produce more powerful and specific antibiotics.
 A practice that is not necessarily always possible and is, in turn, always harmless to health and quick to implement.
 On the other hand, antibiotic-resistant infections kill around one and a half million people in the world every year.
 These are diseases that we once got an STD Blood Test and treated and which, fundamentally due to the abuse and wrong prescriptions of antibiotics, we can no longer combat today, given that the bacteria have become used to the molecules that were enough to neutralise them in the past.
-Gonorrhea, as seen, is a particularly dynamic bacterium from this point of view.
+It, as seen, is a particularly dynamic bacterium from this point of view.

 Gonorrhea, if not treated, can be very serious.
 Not only can it help with the spread of other sexual diseases and lead to pain and chronic inflammation of the genitals, but it can also trigger pelvic inflammatory diseases in women, lead to early abortions, and increase the chances of ectopic pregnancy and infertility in men and women.
 The use of condoms remains the key to protecting yourself.
 Unfortunately, the Durex observatory, which dedicates time to watching the habits of young people, reports that only 46.3% use condoms regularly.
-Neisseria gonorrhoea spreads through sex and via maternal-fetal transmission at birth.
+Neisseria gono spreads through sex and via maternal-fetal transmission at birth.
 If the treatment of gonococcus is poor or not immediately after the infection, it can become resistant to different antibiotics.
 These antibiotics include penicillins, tetracyclines, macrolides and fluoroquinolones.
 You cannot have sex during treatment.

 Antibiotic Resistance

 “It is the consequence of abuse of inappropriate antibiotic treatments over the years.
 People treat themselves poorly instead of doing it themselves.
 And of the use of Doctor Google instead of turning to specialists”.
 Explains Alessandra Latini, head of the Diseases Unit STIs of the Hospital Physiotherapy Institutes (Ifo)-Istituto San Gallicano (Isg) of Rome.
-Corriere della Sera, who dedicated an in-depth analysis of the three cases, And Covid has made things worse: many infectious disease departments have suspended or reduced activities for months, so many cases of sexually transmitted STD Infection Tests went without notice and, as a result, more people were forced to self-medicate.
+Corriere della Sera, who dedicated an in-depth analysis of the three cases, And Covid has made things worse: many infectious disease departments have suspended or reduced activities for months, so many cases of sexually transmitted STD rampant Infection went without notice and, as a result, more people were forced to self-medicate.
 A situation that can fuel the rise of both resistance to treatment and super gonorrhoea.”

 An alarming trend

 “It’s too early to say whether this will be the start of a long-term trend.
-However, we do know that STDs are on the rise,” explained Dr Katy Sinka, head of the STD Section Tests at the UK Health Security Agency.
+However, we do know that STIs are on the rise,” explained Dr Katy Sinka, head of the STD Section at the UK Health Security Agency.
 Contracting one of these conditions is not as simple as taking medicine and moving on with your life.
 If not properly treated, they can impact your health and your partner in the long term.
 Furthermore, AMR in the mix makes the impact even greater.

 “We are seeing a worrying lack of progress in stopping the spread of STIs worldwide,” explained Peter Salama.
 He is the executive director for these issues at the World Health Organization.
 This is a wake-up call for an effort to ensure everyone has access to the services they need.
 They need to prevent and treat these debilitating diseases.”
 The treatment for syphilis has become more complex in recent times due to the global lows of benzathine penicillin.
 Syphilis caused 200,000 fetal deaths in 2016.